weida0216/Pizza-Sales-Analysis/README.md

   END AS TotalSize
 FROM OrderDetails) AS Sizing;
 ```
 In the query above, I identified the sizes of the pizzas from the suffix of the PizzaID and assigned a number to each category.
-I then found the average  of the all the sizes to attain the result below:
+I then found the average  of all the sizes to attain the result below:

 <img width="83" alt="Screenshot 2022-12-21 at 9 18 03 PM" src="https://user-images.githubusercontent.com/79434994/208914394-55e91fb2-1ab0-4945-95c7-0f03021d1f3a.png">